 The school's Mission Statement is: "Al Nahda National Schools are committed to engaging students to connect their knowledge and understanding to develop the whole learner.
 We value diversity and model acceptance of all cultures within the school, UAE, and international communities of the world".

-The school is divided into three campuses: The Al Nahda National School for Boys' campus (for boys in grade 4 and above), and the Girls' campus (for girls Grade 7 and above).
-The Primary campus (for all children below Grade 4, and Girls up to Grade 6) is co-located with the Girls' School and is inspected by ADEK as part of the Girls' School.
+The school is divided into two campuses: The Al Nahda National School for Boys' campus (for boys in Grade 4 and above), and the Girls' campus (for girls from KG to Grade 12 and boys from KG to Grade 3).

 In total Al Nahda National Schools educates a combined total of approximately 6,500 students across the three campuses.
 The vast majority of students are located at the Girls' campus, with over 5,000 students located there.
 This includes approximately 900 students in the KG section, some 1,800 in the Primary school section, around 960 in the Middle school section, and close to 1,500 students in the High School.

 Emirati students make up the largest contingent at the school, being some 24%, followed by Egyptian students at 20%, Jordanian nationals at 17% and Palestinian passport holders at 7%.
 A broad range of other nationalities are also represented.
 Approximately 1% (some 50+ students) are identified with SEN requirements.
 Staff promptly identify students who have special educational needs (SEN) and take effective steps to promote all students’ health and wellbeing.